ediarum/ediarum.WEBDAV/README.md

 * User Management (Create Users, Manage Passwords, Add to Projects)
 * Configure a WevDAV connection to multiple different Projects
 * When files are edited, the user can push those files to an exist-db
-* When files are edited, the user can push those files to Ediarum.Backend (soon to be released).
+* When files are edited, the user can push those files to Ediarum.Backend (still in development).

+### Setting up a project

+In order to set up a project where all webdav changes are saved as git commits, it is necessary that the git repository of the project be saved on the server.
+Then, in the settings to the project, the user must enter the absolute path to this repository.

 ## Local Development with Docker